Press "Enter" to skip to content

 On Saturday, February 25, several members of SPARC made the trip to Sarasota for the 3rd annual WCF section TECHCON.
 This is a free technical conference put on by the WCF ARRL section technical staff.
 The location changes to various places around the section to allow the most section members to attend.

 This year, there were two conference tracks.
-One focused on more introductory topics such as station design, antenna building, APRS and programable microcontrollers such as the PICAXE and the Arduino. … Click for more
+One focused on more introductory topics such as station design, antenna building, APRS and programable microcontrollers such as the PICAXE and the Arduino.
+Another track discussed more technical topics including the Amateur Radio Emergency Digital Network (AREDN) and HamWAN—both which allow creating high-speed data networks similar to WiFi but over greater distances and utilizing amateur radio frequencies (HamWAN was presented by SPARC member Bryan Fields W9CR.

 Related Images: